How to Get a Permit to Backpack in Glacier National Park

 A backpacker on the Dawson Pass Trail in Glacier National Park.

 Jeff Wilhelm backpacking the Dawson Pass Trail in Glacier National Park.
-Click photo for my e-guides to this trip and another in Glacier.
+Click photo for my e-books to this trip and another in Glacier.

 And remember this: The permit system preserves a wilderness experience for backpackers in Glacier (as well as protecting the park from overuse).
 That’s a major reason why Glacier ranks among “America’s Top 10 Best Backpacking Trips” and “The 10 Best National Park Backpacking Trips.”

-I’ve also helped many readers plan a very enjoyable backpacking trip in Glacier—including tips on maximizing their chances of getting a very hard-to-get permit.
+I’ve also helped many readers plan a very enjoyable backpacking trip in Glacier—including tips on maximizing their chances of getting a very hard-to-get permit and an itinerary customized for them.
 See my Custom Trip Planning page to learn how I can do that for you.

 Please share any thoughts or questions about this story, or your own tips, in the comments section at the bottom.
 I try to respond to all comments.